 Simply keeping the piercing clean, adhering to aftercare practices, and rinsing away contaminants can greatly reduce your risk of infection.

 Once you’ve gotten pierced by a reputable piercer, make sure to adhere to proper aftercare practices.
 Clean your piercing 2 – 3 times a day by spraying each side of the piercing, then carefully wiping them with a Q-tip or gauze.
-This is especially during the early days of healing.
+This is especially important during the early days of healing.
 For on-the-spot treatments, carry a travel-sized aftercare solution with you.

 Keep in mind that although infections are most likely to happen in the first few weeks of healing, they can happen at any time.
 Keep up with aftercare practices until your piercer says that you’re fully healed.
 In many piercings, the piercing will appear healed before it has completely healed internally, so it’s a good idea to have a professional look at it before stopping aftercare practices.